KaDenikk4/Impossible-Rescue/README.md

 - The player must hold the ‘hack’ button to fill up the progress bar
 - The hacking is completed when the progress bar is filled

-##### Weapons/Ammo types
+##### Weapons
-- Primary weapon – disruptor which shoots electric bolts and disables enemies for a short time
+- Primary weapon – disruptor gun which shoots electric bolts and disables enemies for a short time
 - The player has unlimited ammo

 ##### Health